Community Outreach Programs

 manner.
 The OHS runs Shelter Buddies in conjunction with organizations that provide support services to at-risk youth.

-This animal-assisted initiative promotes the human-animal bond and providing youth participants the opportunity to forge a healthy friendship with their canine partner while learning about skills and strengths that they didn’t know they possessed, while developing personal responsibility, empathy, and self-esteem.
-It also increases the adoptability of harder-to-place shelter dogs through basic training and socialization.
+This animal-assisted initiative promotes the human-animal bond and provides youth participants with the opportunity to learn about animal body language and behaviour, while developing personal responsibility, empathy, and self-esteem.
+It also increases the adoptability of shelter animals through socialization.

 Shelter Buddies is available to organizations that provide resources to or support at-risk youth who: